 - Protection from the sun

 - Moisturising hair

 - Moisturiser for your body

-All these benefits due to the natural fatty acids and vitamin-packed nut found in shea, make it a “cure-all” type balm.
-The gorgeous gold and ivory coloured Shea are mixed naturally by grinding and cold-pressing the Shea fruit into a buttery delight for so many of your skin and hair’s needs.
+All these benefits due to the natural fatty acids and vitamin-packed nut found in Raw Shea, make it a “cure-all” type balm.
+The gorgeous gold and ivory coloured raw Shea are mixed naturally by grinding and cold-pressing the raw Shea fruit into a buttery delight for so many of your skin and hair’s needs.
 Our Ivory and Gold Shea Butters are sourced in Nigeria and Ghana.
 LIHA beauty prioritises that our Shea is raw and natural.

 Multiple Uses of Coconut Oil